-Dr. Benjamin Gates of Carytown Optometry in Richmond serves Virginia families by providing comprehensive eye care to patients of all ages.
+Dr. Benjamin Gates, OD of Carytown Optometry in Richmond serves Virginia families by providing comprehensive eye care to patients of all ages.
 In addition to providing examinations for eyeglasses and contact lenses, Carytown Optometry also treats a range of conditions such as glaucoma, the diabetic eye, dry eye, and macular degeneration.

 Comprehensive Eye Exams

-Regardless of your age or physical health, it is important to have regular eye exams with Dr. Benjamin Gates, whether you are near-sighted, far-sighted, or even if you think you have perfect vision.
+Regardless of your age or physical health, it is important to have regular eye exams with Dr. Benjamin Gates, OD, whether you are near-sighted, far-sighted, or even if you think you have perfect vision.

 During a comprehensive eye exam, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team, and evaluate your eyes as an indicator of your overall health.